phryneas/redux-starter-kit/docs/api/createSlice.md

 Each function defined in the `reducers` argument will have a corresponding action creator generated using [`createAction`](./createAction.md) and included in the result's `actions` field using the same function name.

-The generated `reducer` function is suitable for passing to the Redux `combineReducers` function as a "slice reducer".
+The generated function is suitable for passing to the Redux `combineReducers` function as a "slice reducer".

 You may want to consider destructuring the action creators and exporting them individually, for ease of searching for references in a larger codebase.